Hi everyone. I'm gonna put my disclaimer first for all the people who don't want to waste their time if they can't date me! Whee!

 Things I am:

-A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a grammar/spelling nut, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.
+A WRITER, an artist, an eclectic atheistic solitary Pagan (figure that one out!), a childlike (not childish) person, an open book, a language professional, a soprano, a 70s baby, a woman of small stature, a blue-eyed light-skinned long-haired blonde, an avid reader, a vegetarian, a daughter, a sister, a polyphasic sleeper, and an aromantic asexual person.

 Stuff on asexuality if you're curious:

 I have never been sexually attracted to anyone, and I am not trying to change that.
-It's a legitimate, mature, somewhat rare orientation that describes about 1% of the population.
-And "aromantic" means I'm also not romantically attracted to people.
+It's an orientation that describes about 1% of the population.
+I'm also aromantic, which means I'm not romantically attracted to people.
 That's it!

-The Invisible Orientation: My nonfiction book on the topic (coming September 2014 from Skyhorse Publishing)
+The Invisible Orientation: A general nonfiction book on the topic.
+I wrote it.

 Media Appearances: A complete list of my magazine interviews, TV and movie appearances, news/radio interviews, and speaking engagements.